TexelBox/notes/video-production.md

 simply place the path to \bin in PATH variable

 9. apply the following command to make the exported .mp4 from OpenShot into faststart (web-ready) - moov atom gets moved to start of .mp4
-ffmpeg -i openshot-export.mp4 -acodec copy -vcodec copy -movflags faststart yt-upload.mp4
+- ffmpeg -i openshot-export.mp4 -acodec copy -vcodec copy -movflags faststart yt-upload.mp4
+or with all audio streams removed...
+- ffmpeg -i openshot-export.mp4 -an -vcodec copy -movflags faststart yt-upload.mp4

 10. upload yt-upload.mp4 on YouTube, configure meta data appropriately